bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-custom-docker-prophet/index.md

 ## Introduction

 This example will walk you through building Time Series Forecasting using [Prophet](https://github.com/facebook/prophet).
 Prophet is a forecasting procedure implemented in R and Python.
 It is fast and provides completely automated forecasts that can be tuned by hand by data scientists and analysts.

 ### TL;DR

+Quick script to run custom R container in Bacalhau

 ```bash
 bacalhau docker run -v QmY8BAftd48wWRYDf5XnZGkhwqgjpzjyUG3hN1se6SYaFt:/example_wp_log_R.csv ghcr.io/bacalhau-project/examples/r-prophet:0.0.2 -- Rscript Saturating-Forecasts.R "/example_wp_log_R.csv" "/outputs/output0.pdf" "/outputs/output1.pdf"